shanta3220/ai-agents-hackathon/README.md

 # 🧠 Nuroxa AI Agent
-Nuroxa is an AI-powered assistant designed to analyze short audio inputs and assess behavioral risk using speech patterns like pauses, energy, and signal variation.
-Built with FastAPI and Chainlit, it offers a seamless, interactive interface for both backend predictions and frontend chat-based use.
+Nuroxa is an AI-powered dementia risk analysis assistant built with FastAPI and Chainlit, designed to support healthcare professionals by predicting dementia risk using clinical profiles, audio features, and speech transcripts.
+It can query real patient databases, generate visualizations, and deliver cognitive therapy games tailored to patient data—all through a conversational, empathetic interface optimized for clarity and decision support.

 ## 🚀 Features
 - 🗣️ Clinical profile, audio-based, and transcript-based risk analysis using machine learning